Week-by-week guide to pregnancy

 As you start to feel more energetic, you could go and visit local maternity units and try and think about where you would like to have your baby.
 You can always change your mind later.
 You may already have ideas about how you want to give birth – this is known as your birth plan.
 Try and stay flexible at this stage and we'll come back to birth plans in future weeks.

 Share the news with your GP or ask for an appointment with a midwife at your doctors' surgery.
 Alternatively you can refer yourself to your local hospital – look for contact details on their website.

-You'll need to arrange a 'booking appointment'.
-This usually takes place between weeks eight and 12 and takes around an hour.
+You'll need to arrange a booking appointment.
+This usually takes place between weeks 8 and 12 and takes around an hour.
 You can talk about the options for your pregnancy and the birth.
-Plus you'll be offered screening tests for infectious diseases, and conditions such as Down's syndrome.
+You will also be offered screening tests for infectious diseases, and conditions such as Down's syndrome.
 You could ask about the Maternity Transformation Programme and how it could benefit you.

 Ask your midwife or doctor about online antenatal classes – they may be able to recommend one.
 The charity Tommy's has lots of useful information on antenatal classes and preparing you for birth.

 Antenatal classes give you the chance to meet other people and prepare you for parenthood.
 The NCT offers online antenatal classes with small groups of people that live locally to you.

 Do your best to stop smoking, give up alcohol and go easy on the tea, coffee and anything else with caffeine.
 Ask your midwife or GP for support if you need it.